-We already have a strong foundation and legacy of following several industry best practices, standards and regulations and applying the highest levels of security and data privacy across our portfolio of products, technologies and services.
+We already have a strong foundation and legacy of following several industry best practices, standards and regulations and applying high levels of security and data privacy across our portfolio of products, technologies and services.

 How does the new regulation impact Criteo?

-There will be no major change for Criteo, since we are already aligned with the best privacy standards in the industry, and only collect pseudonymous data that are strictly necessary for the purpose of our business.
+There will be no major change for Criteo, since we are already aligned with the the industry’s high standards for data protection, privacy, and security, and only collect pseudonymous data that are strictly necessary for the purpose of our business.

 Criteo already acknowledges that the data collected for our services is personal, non-directly identifiable data, and that we are directly liable for the compliance of our technologies with applicable data protection laws.
 Moreover, the recognition of pseudonymization techniques is also the confirmation that we have been already doing the right things by applying a state-of-the-art hashing process to the data we collect for the purpose of our services.

 We are proactively working with and advising our clients on how to prepare for the GDPR within the scope of personalized advertising.

 Since our founding in Europe in 2005, Criteo has had a proven track-record of ensuring our technology has high levels of data privacy and security.
 As a global company with major offices in multiple EU countries, we are accustomed to complying with country-level requirements across the world.